sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 ## Introduction

 AI for structural biology has a big-data problem.
 Simply put, there is a lack of sufficiently large datasets to train and deploy models that can generalize across diverse molecular systems and capture the full complexity of biomolecular interactions.
-The structural data in the Protein Data Bank (PDB) is limited to a biased set of protein structures and only contains lowest energy (most likely) conformations, not representations of the full distribution of conformations (the different shapes a protein can take).
+The structural data available in the Protein Data Bank (PDB)<d-cite key="bank1971protein"></d-cite> is limited to a biased set of protein structures and only contains lowest energy (most likely) conformations, not representations of the full distribution of conformations (the different shapes a protein can take).
 Understanding this distribution of conformations is important since proteins are molecular machines and their dynamics largely determine their function.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">